 Bond was a natural and eased into modeling over the course of a year.
 He morphed from the shy, guy-next-door in his early twenties into a hot and confident model, using the classic Bond character, 007, as his inspiration.
 Now in his late 20s, he fits the part.

 Over the years we worked on locations from coast (New York) to coast (California) to coast (Florida).
 We shot on a working farm, along the Brooklyn waterfront and on cliffs overlooking the Pacific ocean.
-An earnest and eager model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.
+An earnest and dedicated model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.

 From the beginning, when he discovered that Bond had fans, his overriding objective was to please them.
 Always the eager and enthusiastic model, never caring who the audience was, he wanted to look his buff, masculine best.
-His standards were high; his modeling went dormant for 18 months when he felt he wasn't in shape.
+His standards were high; his modeling once went dormant for 18 months when he felt he wasn't in shape.
 He did not want to disappoint.

 Bond/Roxy features the model in Tribeca, the trendy, 19th-Century waterfront area in lower Manhattan.
 Both the gallery and the published photo essay contain representative photos from all the photo sessions in and around the hotel and his suite.
 The 68-page photo essay is presented in three groupings: morning, noon and night and contains dozens of NSFW images.